vercel/next.js/docs/advanced-features/custom-server.md

 Typically you start your next server with `next start`.
 It's possible, however, to start a server 100% programmatically in order to use custom route patterns.

-> Before deciding to use a custom a custom server please keep in mind that it should only be used when the integrated router of Next.js can't meet your app requirements.
+> Before deciding to use a custom server please keep in mind that it should only be used when the integrated router of Next.js can't meet your app requirements.
 A custom server will remove important performance optimizations, like **serverless functions** and **[Automatic Static Optimization](/docs/advanced-features/automatic-static-optimization.md).**

 Take a look at the following example of a custom server: